wiwiluo/BunkrDownloader/README.md

 - Downloads multiple files from an album concurrently.
 - Supports batch downloading via a list of URLs.
+- Skips files whose filenames contain any string in the ignore list, if provided.
 - Progress indication during downloads.
 - Automatically creates a directory structure for organized storage.
 - Logs URLs that encounter errors for troubleshooting.